redis/jedis/README.md

 Jedis provides support for some of the [Redis modules](https://redis.io/modules), most notably [RedisJSON](https://oss.redis.com/redisjson/) and [RediSearch](https://oss.redis.com/redisearch/).

-The latest versions of RedisJSON let you store, manipulate, index, and query JSON.
- To
-use these features with Jedis, you'll need to use the `UnifiedJedis` interface.
 See the [RedisJSON Jedis Quick Start](docs/redisjson.md) for details.

 ## Connecting to a Redis cluster